paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-003-basic-pay.md

 In subsection (i), the inclusion of the Coast Guard Reserve is based on the authority contained in [section 755(c) of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section755/c&num=0&edition=prelim).

 #### Amendments
+2025—Subsecs. (g)(1), (h)(1).
+Pub.
+L. 119–60 inserted “, or a member of the Space Force in space force active status not on sustained duty,” after “of a reserve component of a uniformed service”.

 2013—Subsec. (c).
 Pub.
 L. 113–66 amended subsec. (c) generally.
 Prior to amendment, subsec. (c) read as follows: “A member of the National Guard who is called into Federal service for a period of 30 days or less is entitled to basic pay from the date when he appears at the place of company rendezvous.
 However, this subsection does not authorize any expenditure before arriving at the place of rendezvous that is not authorized by law to be paid after arrival at that place.”

 2002—Subsec. (i)(4)(B).
 Pub.
 L. 107–296 substituted “of Homeland Security” for “of Transportation”.